gkaf89/NCC-Trainings/docs/courses/containerization/index.md

 # Environment management and containers for HPC systems

-Environment management in shared computing resources like HPC systems and workstations involves a collection of techniques that allow users to install, configure and run the software they require on top of the base system.
-These techniques have expended over time to serve a number of needs such as
+Environment management and containerization in shared computing resources like HPC systems and workstations allow the installation and execution of programs in isolation of other system and user applications.
+Environment management and containerization encompass a collection of techniques base on features of the operating system and the kernel which are used for a diverse set of tasks such as

+- sourcing and installing software
+- managing conflicting dependencies of software, and
+- creating reproducible environments.

+This course will start by providing and overview of the operating systems and kernel features that are used in environments and containers.
+Then, we cover the basic skills for creating environments and containers so that you can develop and deploy your software in shared systems.
+Finally, we cover the necessary techniques that allow the creation of reproducible environments and reproducible binaries for containers.
+Reproducibility is particularly important in scientific settings, where workflows for simulations and results analysis can be encapsulated and distributed in a single container or container recipe to ensure the reproducibility and traceability of results.

+## Target audience

+The course targets users of HPC systems that need to develop or deploy applications in a consistent manner across multiple systems.

+## Agenda

-- creating environments that are isolated from the base system and other environments to manage software with conflicting requirements,
+- Overview of the kernel and operating system features used to manage software environments.
-- source software from a variety of sources, and
+- Basic software environments for software installation and dependency management.
-- create consistent and reproducible environments.
+- Introduction to container for the creation and distribution of consistent software environments.

-The ability of environment management techniques to create reproducible environments in particular are particularly important in efforts to produce reproducible research results.
-Workflows for simulation and analysis of results can be encapsulated in a reproducible environment and distributed together with the environment.

-## Overview of the course

-The training is an overview of the technologies underlying environments and containers accompanied by demonstrations and examples.
+- Advanced management of system resources in containers: accessing storage, networks, and accelerators.
+- Creating reproducible environments and containers.

-## Terms
+## Requirements

-_Environments_ modify the user space to provide access to different sets of executables and libraries without modifying globally installed tools.
-Environment management tools such as Environment Modules, Conda, and application specific tools such Python Virtual Environments (`venv`) rely on environment variables such as `PATH` and `LD_LIBRARY_PATH`.

-_Containers_ on top of user space modifications can also modify aspects of the operating system.
-Singularity containers for instance, can use a custom GNU C Library (`glibc`), a wrapper around the system calls of the Linux kernel.
-Containers rely on a variety of tools to control the environment, access to files, and access to resources such as cores and memory.

-Anything that requires customization of the kernel and drivers must use _virtualisation_, which is beyond the scope of most HPC applications.
+- Having an HPC account to access the cluster.
+- Basic shell usage skills.
+- Basic scripting skills and the ability to use a text editor in the cluster.